 He was Artistic Director of the New End Theatre, Hampstead, for the 1996-97 season.
 As the sole full-time member of staff, he was also responsible for all areas of the theatre's activities.
 Programming included Blood and Ice by Liz Lochhead (The Times' Critics Choice); a New Jewish Plays Season with world premieres of plays by such writers as Arnold Wesker, Julia Pascal and Tom Kempinski; the world premiere of The Cracked Comic by Stewart Permutt (Time Out Critics' Choice); the world premiere of Gari Jones' Wretch; the world premiere of Soul Doubt, the play that made John Cargill Thompson the UK's most performed professional playwright in 1997; and musicals including Stephen Sondheim and John Weidman's Assassins.
 Other innovations included the revival of Sunday and Monday one-night shows, late night comedy and Saturday matinees; and collation of the theatre archives, including writing a history of the venue; and an expanded education provision.

 His award-winning first play I Wish to Die Singing – Voices From The Armenian Genocide, commemorating the centenary of the Armenian Genocide, was presented at the Finborough Theatre in 2015, and an excerpt was also performed concurrently in Los Angeles.
-His second play, It Is Easy To Be Dead, based on the life and work of Scottish First World War poet Charles Hamilton Sorley, played a sold out run at the Finborough Theatre in 2016, subsequently transferred to the West End, and was nominated for twelve awards.
+His second play, It Is Easy To Be Dead, based on the life and work of Scottish First World War poet Charles Hamilton Sorley, played a sold out run at the Finborough Theatre in 2016, subsequently transferred to the West End, and was nominated for thirteen awards including an Olivier Award.
 Both I Wish to Die Singing and It Is Easy To Be Dead are published by Oberon Books.

 Freelance Production and General Management work includes The True History of the Tragic Life and Triumphant Death of Julia Pastrana, The Ugliest Woman in the World (BAC Playing in the Dark season, awarded five stars in The Guardian), Associate Producer of the sell-out extended-run production of Stephen Sondheim and John Weidman's Assassins (New End Theatre, Hampstead) and Producer of the World Premiere of Thomas Brown's 1697 comedy, Physick Lies A Bleeding; or the Apothecary Turned Doctor at Apothecaries' Hall, London, for The Worshipful Society of Apothecaries.